steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

-# Hadoop and Kerberos: The madness beyond the gate
+# Hadoop and Kerberos: The Madness beyond the Gate

 Authors: